 - Have your gutters cleaned and inspected by a competent service.
-Angie’s List is a great place to start looking.
+Angie’s List or HomeAdvisor (same company now) are great places to start looking.
 You want to make sure they are able to check fascia and soffit boards for any sign of damage.
 Repair as necessary.
 The main place I’ve had trouble with them is where the roof hangs over the gutter.

-- If you are not willing to have your gutters, roof and structures checked at least annually, I would advise against feeding squirrels in your back yard.
+- If you are not willing to have your gutters, roof and structures checked at least annually, I would NOT FEED SQUIRRELS in your back yard.

 - Once again, do not underestimate them, ever!
 If you or your tech sees a problem, fix it!
 NOW!
 Otherwise, they WILL find a way in.

 So, has this article got you running for the hills or do you believe you can safely feed squirrels?
 I honestly believe it is a very pleasurable thing to do if you know the rules.
 I’ve outlined the major ones above but let me share a few more tidbits here.

 - Don’t believe you can “make a pact” with your squirrels by giving them their own food and feeders.
 They don’t understand those rules and will find your feeders and clean them out!

 - Don’t kill them!
 Besides my having a soft spot for them in my heart, it’s just not a good idea.
 Besides the threat of poison, traps and firearms on your other back yard guests, it’s not smart ecology.
 When some are killed, others will move in!
 Guaranteed!